-The criteria BWSR staff uses to consider requests for grant agreement amendments and work plan revisions include, but are not limited to the following:
+The criteria BWSR staff uses to consider requests for grant agreement amendments and work plan revisions include, but are not limited to, the following:

-- Project delays due to inclement weather, contractor pullout, staff vacancies/illness, unanticipated landowner situations or changes, timelines associated with additional project funding sources, or other circumstances beyond the grantee's control. - Unanticipated environmental conditions that require a project modification, such as unexpected soil conditions or circumstances that were not part of the preliminary design of the project. - Whether the requested change continues to fit the original intent of the grant, i.e. adjusted project meets the eligibility requirements of the funding source, outcomes and activities are similar to the original project, life expectancy of the project is substantially the same or greater, etc. - Cost Changes from originally approved budgeted amounts; shifts in spending from originally approved budget including match.
-Work plan budget adjustments are considered cumulative from the last approved work plan. - Resource of Concern changes from the original targeted project work plan resource of concern. - Pollutant of Concern changes from the original targeted project work plan pollutant of concern. - Match expenditures changes that will substantially change the activities and outcomes. - Grant Agreement Amendments and Work Plan Revisions must be approved before final payment is requested.
+- Project delays due to inclement weather, contractor pullout, staff vacancies/illness, unanticipated landowner situations or changes, timelines associated with additional project funding sources, or other circumstances beyond the grantee's control. - Unanticipated environmental conditions which require a project modification, such as unexpected soil conditions or circumstances not part of the preliminary design of the project.

+- Whether the requested change continues to fit the original intent of the grant.
+For example, adjusted project meets the eligibility requirements of the funding source, outcomes and activities are similar to the original project, life expectancy of the project is substantially the same or greater, etc. - Cost Changes from originally approved budgeted amounts such as shifts in spending from originally approved budget including match.
+Work plan budget adjustments are cumulative. - Resource of Concern changes from the original targeted project work plan resource of concern. - Pollutant of Concern changes from the original targeted project work plan pollutant of concern. - Match expenditure changes which will substantially change the activities and outcomes. - Grant Agreement Amendments and Work Plan Revisions must be approved before final payment is requested.